andrewjdawson2016/Simple-DB/README.md

 You must submit your code (see below) as well as a short (2 pages, maximum) writeup describing your approach.
 This writeup should:

+*   In your own words, describe what Lab1 was about: Describe the various components that you implemented and how they work.
+This part needs to **demonstrate your understanding** of the lab!
+If your description looks like a copy paste of the instructions or a copy-paste of the provided documentation you will lose points.
 *   Describe any design decisions you made.
 These may be minimal for Lab 1.
+*   Give one example of a unit test that could be added to improve the set of unit tests that we provided for this lab.
 *   Discuss and justify any changes you made to the API.
+You really should not change the API.
+If you plan to make a change, ask the TAs first.
 *   Describe any missing or incomplete elements of your code.
 *   Describe how long you spent on the lab, and whether there was anything you found particularly difficult or confusing.